Shared Blame and Responsibility By Yonas Araya

 The US’s Iraqi Experience

-When in 2003 the US invaded Iraq, Saddam had hundreds of thousands-strong regular, combat-tested, and disciplined national military.
+When in the year 2003 the US invaded Iraq, Saddam had hundreds of thousands-strong regular, combat-tested, and disciplined national military.

-However, in the wake of Saddam’s defeat, there appeared to be a consensus among many political analysts and historians, who appeared on US airwaves, and that was, they all were suggesting, by citing the post-Nazi Germany as an example, that the US disband the Iraqi national army and start the de-Ba’athification of the Iraqi society, and build a new army from scratch.
+However, in the wake of Saddam’s defeat, the consensus among many political analysts, pundits, and historians who appeared on US airwaves was about disbanding the Saddam army.
+By citing post-Nazi Germany as an example, they all suggested that the US disband the Iraqi national army, start the de-Ba’athification of the Iraqi society, and build a new army from scratch.

-But later, some policymakers admitted that the US’s biggest mistake to be its failure to keep the Iraqi’s national army intact.
+But later, some policymakers admitted that the US’s biggest mistake was its failure to keep the Iraqi national army intact.
 Because, faster than the US could start building a new national army, insurgency ensued.
-Former members of the military who lost their dignity, and their livelihood, their jobs in the military, joined many insurgents and factions and militias and together wreaked havoc on the nation and frustrated any US’s attempt to build a new national army and build a politically stable Iraq
+Former members of the military who lost their dignity, livelihood, and jobs in the military joined many insurgents, factions, and militias and together wreaked havoc on the nation and frustrated any US attempt to build a new national army and build a politically stable Iraq.

 The Libyan, Egyptian, Syrian, and Sudanese Experiences

 In 1969, Lieutenant Gaddafi came to power through a military coup against King Idris.
-Thereafter, because he had feared a military coup against his government, Gaddafi deliberately weakened the national army.
+After that, because he had feared a military coup against his government, Gaddafi deliberately weakened the national army.
 As a result, when Gaddafi was deposed, the already weak and divided national army collapsed along with him.

 It has been almost ten years since Gaddafi was deposed.
-Still, the country has not been able to form one national army under one commander, making the country a battleground for external actors with competing interests.
+Still, the country has yet to be able to form one national army under one commander, making the country a battleground for external actors with competing interests.

 There was nothing wrong with the revolution that toppled Gaddafi; the problem was that the process did not have one strong national army to stand with it and maintain law and order.